ChesscadeCanon/TheChesscadeCanon/README.md

 6. Choose a path to download into.
 7. Click "Clone".
 VS will open the "pygame_frontend" project, because that's the part that has an .sln file.
 8. Go to "File->Open->Folder..."
-9. Navigate to the ChesscadeBox directory.
+9. Navigate to wherever you put the ChesscadeBox directory.
 10. Click "Open".
 11. In the Solution Explorer, select CMakeLists.txt.
 12. Go to "Build->Rebuild All".
 13. If the build is successful, go to "File->Open->Project/Solution...".
 14. Open "ChesscadeBox\pygame_frontend\pygame_frontend.sln".
-15. Make sure CMake has made a "ChesscadeBox\pygame_frontend\bin" folder containing a file called "ChesscadeLib.dll".
-16. If not, make such a folder and copy ChesscadeLib.dll into it from ChesscadeBox\out\build\x64-Debug.
-17. The green play button at the top of the screen should now launch the game.
+15. The green play button at the top of the screen should now launch the game.